misua/canary-template/README.md

 #### Namespace dev

-`Dev version is used for everyday development, it deploys whenever a merge is made to dev branch`
+`Dev version can be used for everyday "live view" development testing, it deploys whenever a merge is made to dev branch`

 <br/>